-In other words, the poor in Africa continue to feed the greedy rich corporations in the western world.
-The poor get poorer while the rich get richer.
-People continue to die from extreme poverty and hunger in Africa and other parts of the world but not so many people know the World Bank, the IMF and the WTO are behind almost all these.
-It is a new form of war whereby the rich western corporations use hunger and starvation as weapons of mass destruction.
-In other words, the World Bank, the IMF (the International Monetary Fund), and the WTO (the World Trade Organization) are the triple enemies of progress in almost every developing country in the world today.
-Now let's see how the World Bank, IMF and WTO operate in Sub-Saharan Africa.
+The general perception is that, the World Bank, the IMF and the WTO help fight poverty, hunger and diseases in the developing world.
+However, in reality, that is very far from the truth.
+In fact, it is a new form of warfare whereby the rich western corporations employ deception coupled with the poverty of the poor and the ignorance of the innocent as top weapons of mass destruction.
+In other words, the World Bank, the IMF and the WTO (the World Trade Organization) are the triple enemies of progress in almost every developing country in the world today.
+Now let's see how the World Bank, the IMF and the WTO operate in Sub-Saharan Africa.

 Although the money was returned to them, we still owe them.
 That is why most developing countries owe the World Bank and the IMF a lot in loans.
 Sometimes you hear "debt cancellations" and you may think they forgive poor countries their debts but that is not how it works in reality.
-The World Bank and the IMF never forgive and because of the huge debts developing countries owe the World Bank, they (the World Bank, the International Monetary Fund or the IMF, the World Trade Organization or WTO, and the United States of America a major partner of the World Bank) control almost all the affairs of those poor countries.
-In other words, if you don't obey what the World Bank and the IMF say then you must pay back the debt and because you cannot pay back the debt, you must obey whatever they tell you to do.
+The World Bank and the IMF never forgive, and because of the huge debts developing countries owe, they (the World Bank, the IMF, the WTO, the United States [a major partner of the World Bank], etc.) control almost all the affairs of these poor countries.
+In other words, if you don't obey what the World Bank, the IMF, etc. say then you must pay back the debt and because you cannot pay back the debt, you must obey whatever they tell you to do.

-Any leader who doesn't obey the World Bank, the IMF, the WTO, etc. is considered a "terrorist" and must be assassinated in most cases.
-For example, when there is an oil discovery in a developing country (that owes the World Bank) and the leader of that developing country is not ready to co-operate (so western corporations can easily take over the oil exploration), the World Bank and co quickly get rid of such a leader sometimes through war (just like what happened in Iraq).
-The World Bank elects their own "obedient" leaders to rule those poor countries so that they (the World Bank, IMF and co) can easily control that country's economy and market.
+Any leader who doesn't obey the World Bank, the IMF, the WTO and co is often labeled a "terrorist" and must be assassinated in most cases.
+For example, when there is an oil discovery in a developing country (that owes the World Bank and the IMF) and the leader of that developing country is not ready to co-operate (so western corporations can easily take over the oil exploration), the World Bank and co quickly get rid of such a leader sometimes through war (just like what happened in Iraq).
+The World Bank and co elect their own "obedient" leaders to rule those poor countries so that they (the World Bank, IMF and co) can easily control that country's economy and market.